Serrulata-Studios/.github/profile/README.md

 # About Serrulata - Studios?

-Serrulata Studios is a modding community for FiveM.
+A modding community for FiveM.
 We aim to create resources for your community.
 You can discuss future projects and get help with current ones by joining our Discord Server!

 # Apply for Serrulata-Studios?
 We always looking for new Developers if you have skills don't hesitate to apply!